-1. Little Rock Class D Airspace: Airspace from the surface up to and including 2800' MSL within a 5.6 NM radius of Little Rock AFB (published as 34 55 01 N & 92 08 79 W).
+Airspace from the surface up to and including 2800' MSL within a 5.6 NM radius of Little Rock AFB (published as 34 55 01 N & 92 08 79 W) is Little Rock AFB Class D Airspace.
+Unless otherwise authorized by Air Traffic Control, an oerable two-way radio is required.
+Two-way radio communication must be established with Little Rock AFB Tower (120.6)

+W).
 Unless otherwise authorized by Air Traffic Control, an operable two-way radio is required.
-Two-way radio communication must be established with Little Rock AFB Tower, on 120.6, prior to entry and thereafter, maintaining communications while in the Class D airspace.
+Two-way radio communication must be established with Little Roack Air Force Base Tower, on 120.6, prior to entry and thereafter, maintaining communications while in the Class D airspace.
 Radio contact should be initiated far enough from the Class D airspace boundary to preclude entering Class D airspace before two-way radio communications are established.
 Aircraft following Hwy 67/167 will fly through the Class D airspace and cross the base's final approach course.
 Aircraft in the pattern at North Little Rock must be aware that the airport is 2 miles outside of the Class D.